 In the wake of the Crows adaptations (Miike and Toyoda) and Sion Sono's Tokyo Tribe, Shigeaki Kubo and Exile Tribe (a popular J-Pop collective) launched their High & Low franchise.
 In three years time it spawned TV two seasons, two film prequels and a trilogy of feature-length sequels.
 High & Low: The Movie is the first entry in this sequel trilogy, meaning that the film comes with a lot of baggage, while at the same time it's moving towards an open ending, setting the stage for a bigger fight to come.
 It's a film that lives within an existing universe, so don't go in expecting a stand-alone movie.

 That said, I loved every minute of High & Low: The Movie.
-The action superb, the styling is just insane and the pacing is pleasantly fast.
+The action is superb, the styling is just insane and the pacing is pleasantly fast, making this by far the flashiest and boldest high school brawler around.
 The film does slow down during the second half, as Kubo reveals a few twists while also setting the stage for the sequels.
 But in between all of that there's still the build-up toward a magnificent finale where all the different groups finally clash against each other.
 Fans of the genre can do little wrong with this one, but if you have no idea what I've been talking about so far, it's probably better to give films like Crows Zero or Tokyo Tribe a chance first.